A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 Families experience TYRVING in two ways:

-As a family at home, moving through the journey together week by week.
+• At home, moving through the journey together week by week

 Most weeks include a short reading and a guided activity you complete together at home, taking about 15–20 minutes.
 There are no extra appointments, no homework, and no prior experience required.